-Maria Barrington, she's retired now, but she was chief of staff for the Deputy Chief Administrative Judge outside of New York City Courts.
+Maria Barrington, she's retired now, but she was chief of staff for the courts.
 Several times I spoke with her.
 It wasn't something that was very regular, but several times she was very helpful.
-And Ron Pawelczak is the district executive for the seventh judicial district.
+And Ron Palzac is the district executive for the seventh judicial district.

 I think the person I most reach out to that I can most confide in is Loreen Nash.
-Loreen is a chief clerk in Monroe County Family Court.
+Loreen is a chief clerk in [inaudible 00:21:17] County family court.
 I've been interviewed by her several times and I've sat on interview panels with her several times, so I've really learned a lot.
 She's someone that I respect, I trust, I have great faith in.
 She has always made herself available to answer questions, give advice, offer a word of encouragement.
 I can always expect an honest answer to questions and honest feedback, which I think is probably the most important thing.

-Susan Goodman: What kinds of things do you go to her with?
+What kinds of things do you go to her with?

-Jose Cruzado: She's interviewed me in the past.
+She's interviewed me in the past.
 I've asked her about that.
 Where can I improve?
 How can I be better?
 How can I have answered questions better?
 How were my mannerisms?
 Things like that that you don't think sometimes are important.
 Like, I tended to talk with my hands a lot.
 She said you might not want to do that so much, you know?
 Keep it professional.
 Don't be too friendly.
 She just had a different perspective.
 And again, I learned so much from her.